ShareX/sharex.github.io/docs/cloudflare-r2.md

 ## How to configure Cloudflare R2 and use it in ShareX

-Make an account for [Cloudflare](https://cloudflare.com)
+Make an account for [Cloudflare](https://cloudflare.com).

 Ensure that your domain is [added](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) onto Cloudflare and verified with NS (Name Server) records on your domain registrar.
-Your domain has to be run through Cloudflare otherwise this won't work at all, and you'll be unable to use R2 / Cloudflare CDN to host your images.
+Your domain has to be hosted through Cloudflare otherwise this won't work at all, and you will be unable to use R2 / Cloudflare CDN to host your images.

 While R2 is not free, it does have a generous free tier.
 The full pricing is available to see [here](https://developers.cloudflare.com/r2/platform/pricing/).